03 Aug Making An Offer on Ottawa Real Estate in a Buyers Market

-This puts interested home buyers in a great position to get a real deal on Ottawa Homes For Sale.
+This puts interested home buyers in a great position to get a real deal on homes for sale.

-Here are some tips on how to write an offer on an Ottawa area Real Estate purchase:
+Here are some tips on how to write an offer on a home purchase:

 More than likely, home sellers will dismiss your offer in hopes of getting a better price for their home with another buyer.
 But if you apply the same low-ball strategy to a Recently Reduced home or a home that’s been on the market for more than 30 days, you may experience more luck.
 Since these homes have been on the market for an extended period of time, the owners may be more willing to bargain with you in order to sell the home.

 Look at Comparable Sales in the Area.
 Once you’ve found your dream home, compare it with similar homes in the neighborhood that have sold within the last six months.
 Compare such pertinent data as square footage, age, lot size, number of bedrooms and baths, sales price and more.
 You can use this information to determine what your offer price should be for the home you’re interested in.

 Ask for Contingencies.
 Contingencies are a great way to ensure that you get the best possible outcome on this real estate deal.
 Make the sale of the home contingent upon you securing a loan or the home in question passing a rigorous inspection.
 In a buyer’s market, it’s much more likely that home sellers will be willing to work with such contingencies.